 Archive for 'News'

 Charlie and Amalia has acquired The El Porvenir Inn.
-The inside has been totally renovated and we are currently working on the outside.
+The inside and outside has been totally renovated.
 Each room will have two volunteers with a private bath.
-All beds are newly purchased single beds with full size mattresses.
+All beds are newly purchased single beds with full height mattresses.
 Each room is furnished with fans night stands and lamps.
 The kitchen is a fully furnished down to the coffee pot, toaster, blender and microwave.
-You can eat inside the kitchen or in the outside covered eating / meeting area.
-We have a maintance / security man on the premises.
+You can eat inside the kitchen or in the outside covered eating / meeting are

 Welcome back to the team from Duke University who returned to El Porvenir for the forth year.
 We are grateful for the work you are doing in our community!!
 Check out the Project HEAL blog to read about their work!